tomasojak/turbomachinery-Assignment_3-Combustion/installation_instructions.md

 8. Open Spyder or any other IDE you installed, by entering the IDE name (`spyder`) in the Miniforge command prompt.
 9. From your IDE, you can open and run the code similarly as in MATLAB for example.

+To re-open your IDE after installation is complete, simply open a Miniforge command prompt, activate your Python environment and enter the IDE name.
+The active environment is indicated between parentheses in the Miniforge command prompt.

 ### Packages

 The packages necessary to run this code are listed below.